n0madic/app2kube/README.md

-  encrypt     Encrypt secret values in YAML file help        Help about any command manifest    Generate kubernetes manifests for an application track       Track application resources in kubernetes
+  encrypt     Encrypt secret values in YAML file help        Help about any command manifest    Generate kubernetes manifests for an application track       Track application deployment in kubernetes

 Flags:
   -h, --help      help for app2kube